Madelelo/module1-small-project/README.md

 ## Submitting ##
 - Make sure your code is up-to-date on GitHub.
 - Add your Heroku website url to your repo's description.
+- Add your email to the top of this `README`